thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 Now this algorithm &ndash; implemented in [@lst:HillClimberWithRestarts] &ndash; is a bit more elaborate.
 Basically, we embed the original hill climber into a loop.
-This hill climber will stop after a certain number&nbsp;$L$ of unsuccessful search steps, which then leads to a new round in the outer loop.
+This inner hill climber will stop after a certain number&nbsp;$L$ of unsuccessful search steps, which then leads to a new round in the outer loop.
 In combination with the `1swap` operator, we refer to this algorithm as `hcr_L_1swap`, where `L` is to be replaced with the actual value of the parameter&nbsp;$L$.

-The problem that we have is that we do not know which "certain number" is right.
+The problem that we have is that we do not know which value of&nbsp;$L$ is right.
-If we pick it too low, then the algorithm will restart before it actually converges to a local optimum.
+If we pick it too low, then the algorithm will restart before it actually converges to a local optimum, i.e., stop while it could still improve.
-If we pick it too much, we waste runtime and do fewer restarts than what we could do.
+If we pick it too high, we waste runtime and do fewer restarts than what we could do.

 If we do not know which value for a parameter is reasonable, we can always do an experiment to investigate.
 Since the order of magnitude of the proper value for&nbsp;$L$ is not yet clear, it makes sense to test exponentially increasing numbers.